mlakmal/angular/README.md

   - Use unique naming conventions with separators for sub-modules.

   *Why?*: Unique names help avoid module name collisions.
 Separators help define modules and their submodule hierarchy.
-For example `app` may be your root module while `app.dashboard` and `app.users` may be modules that are used as dependencies of `app`.
+For example `app` may be your root module while `app.providerfinder` and `app.admin` may be modules that are used as dependencies of `app`.

   - Use unique naming conventions with prefix for directive definitions.